openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 Change these dropdown fields to "fullRelease" and "release".
 ![Screenshot 37](../../images/Installation_Screenshot_37.png)

-Yes, now the corrected variants have been build.
-We now only have to sign them.
+Yes, the corrected variants have been build.
+We only have to sign them now.
 ![Screenshot 38](../../images/Installation_Screenshot_38.png)

 Select in the menu "Build" and then "Generate signed APK...".
-Signing means as in real life the you sign your generated app.
+Signing means as in real life the you sign your generated app but in a digital way as a kind of digital fingerprint in the app itself.
 That's necessary because Android has a rule that it only ecepts to run signed code for security reasons.
 If you are more interested in this topic you can read [here](https://developer.android.com/studio/publish/app-signing.html#generate-key) but security is a deep and complex topic and you don't need this now.
 ![Screenshot 39](../../images/Installation_Screenshot_39.png)

-Select "app" anc click "Next".
+Select "app" and click "Next".
 ![Screenshot 40](../../images/Installation_Screenshot_40.png)

 Click "Create new..." to start creating you keystore.
-A keystore in this case is nothing more than a file in which the information for signing are stored.
+A keystore in this case is nothing more than a file in which the informations for signing are stored.
 It's is encrypted and the information is secured with passwords.
 We suggest to store it in your home folder and remeber the passwords but if you loose this information it's not a big issue because then you just have to create a new one.
 But it's better to store this information carefully.
 ![Screenshot 41](../../images/Installation_Screenshot_41.png)

 * Fill in the information for the next dialog.
-** Key store path: is the path to the keystore file
+  * Key store path: is the path to the keystore file
-** The password fields below are for the keystore as allways in double to catch typing errors.
+  * The password fields below are for the keystore as allways in double to catch typing errors.
-** Alias is a name for the key you need.
+  * Alias is a name for the key you need.
 You can let the default or gave it a fancy name you want.
-** The password fields below the key are fopr the key itself.
+  * The password fields below the key are fopr the key itself.
 As allways in double to catch typing errors.
-** You can let the validity at the default of 25 years.
+  * You can let the validity at the default of 25 years.
-** You only have to fill out firstname and lastname but feely free to complement the rest of information on your own choice.
+  * You only have to fill out firstname and lastname but feely free to complement the rest of information on your own choice.
 Then click "OK".
 ![Screenshot 42](../../images/Installation_Screenshot_42.png)